React Js vs Angular – which is best JavaScript Framework

-Whilst talking about Javascript and its popularity, million of users around the world will not miss out on the discussion on React and Angular.
 The difference between React and Angular can be scrolled on the web and you will be able to find discussions and debates deeply contrasting ideas about them.
 Here are a few more points related to React vs. Angular.
-Let us discuss.

 What is ReactJS ?

-ReactJS is maintained by Facebook, React.js is an open-source JavaScript library for creating desktop, web, and mobile application UIs.
-In contrast to most of the websites, those who worked with React don’t have server-side rendering, they are rendered in the browser.
-This implies users don’t need to wait for the server response to render another page.
-It’s a quicker experience, which is particularly significant for mobile applications.
-React’s tool library permits developers to fabricate components that are dropped onto a website page.
 These components, which resemble custom HTML components, are what the clients see on the site.
 Components can be reused across applications and are a lot simpler to refresh and update than looking through lines of code.
 Organizations that use React incorporate Facebook (and Instagram), Uber, and Netflix, among others.

-Organizations that use ReactJS
+Organizations that use ReactJS:

 • Facebook